Skip to content

 #Why does my Toshiba TV have picture but no sound on HDMI?

-The HDMI handshake between your TV and source device failed, or the digital audio format is set to something the source device can’t encode.
-Unplug the HDMI cable from both ends, wait 10 seconds, reconnect, and switch the audio format to PCM.
+The HDMI handshake failed.
+Unplug the cable from both ends, wait 10 seconds, and reconnect.
+Then switch the audio format to PCM.

 #Can I use a soundbar if my Toshiba TV speakers stop working?